 Get Set 4 Success Ltd Proudly Announce

-The Official Annual Blackpool Pier to Pier supported by Blackpool Council will take place on Sunday 21st August, 2022.
+The Official Annual Blackpool Pier to Pier supported by Blackpool Council will take place on Saturday 9th September 2023 with Sunday 10th September being an alternative should the weather be inclement. ( see updates further below in lead up to the event**).
 If you want a fun challenge then join this amazing and iconic Open Water Swim between the Three Piers, swimming from North to South Pier in Blackpool’s seaside holiday resort.
 This swim is a MUST to do for all open water swimmers.
 There is also a non-wetsuit category.

 Through the Pier Swim Get Set 4 Success Ltd (Events) works to promote LoveMyBeach a charity who along with other partners such as Keep Britain Tidy ensure the cleanliness of our beaches, bathing waters and our wildlife.